 The coaching process seeks to empower the individual or group that is being coached.
 The coach acts as a facilitator, sounding board, motivator, cheerleader and accountability partner.
 The coaching process is goal-oriented.

 The inside joke amongst business coaches is that all coaching, after the second session becomes life coaching.
-The truth is every aspect of life of an individual is interlinked and impacts every other part.
-Therefore good coaching focuses on the individual and not on positions and expertise.
+The truth is every aspect of life of an individual is interlinked and impacts every other part of life.
+Therefore, good coaching focuses on the individual and not on positions and expertise.
 Good coaches free themselves from the restrictions of domain expertise and experience.

 However, the coach will not prescribe exactly how to achieve a goal.
 The coach will facilitate the process and the individual or the team would take the lead in deciding the specific steps.